MarcosFerreira17/clean-architecture-boilerplate/README.md

 - Example:

 ```
-dotnet new -i "C:\your-paste\dotnet-template\template"
+dotnet new -i "C:\your-paste\dotnet-Boilerplate\Boilerplate"
 ```

-3. To check that the template has been installed successfully:
+3. To check that the Boilerplate has been installed successfully:

 ```
 dotnet new -l
 ```

-- There should now be a new template **dotnet_template_onion**
+- There should now be a new Boilerplate **dotnet_Boilerplate_onion**

 ```
-Templates                                          Short Name                 Language          Tags
+Boilerplates                                          Short Name                 Language          Tags
 ----------------------------------------------------------------------------------------------------------
-.NET Core 6.0 Template with CQRS and DDD       webapi-tiers      [C#]              Web/API/Microservices
+.NET Core 6.0 Boilerplate with CQRS and DDD       webapi-tiers      [C#]              Web/API/Microservices
 ```

 4. Create the .Net Core Solution

 ```
-dotnet new dotnet_template -n {{Namespace_of_your_project}} -o <outputFolder>
+dotnet new dotnet_Boilerplate -n {{Namespace_of_your_project}} -o <outputFolder>
 ```

 - This will create the folder containing a solution and project folder.